-For the 2021 Annual Report, we analyzed four northern wall orientations based on the locations shown in Figure 2 and Table 2: Northeast Walls 1 through 3, and the Northwest Wall correspond to the same wall locations and orientations analyzed in the previous 2013-2020 annual reports (Figure 2).
+For the 2024 Annual Report, four northern wall orientations were analyzed based on the locations shown in Figure 2 and Table 2: Northeast Walls 1 through 3, and the Northwest Wall correspond to the same wall locations and orientations analyzed in the previous 2013-2023 Annual Reports (Figure 2).
 There is currently no mining activity in the northern walls area.